 The installation has identified toxic industrial chemicals and toxic industrial materials that could impact base operations.
 For local considerations, the radius has been expanded to a 50-mile circumference around the base perimeter.
 Currently there is a Community Right to Know Act in the United Kingdom.
-The identified locations, sources and quantities are listed below along with a plume diagram identifying winds out of the east as a potential risk in the event of TIC/TIM release.
+The identified locations, sources and quantities are listed below.